ixofoundation/docs/Platforms/Emerging/Claims-Submissions.md

 ### Data Model
 The data model defines the schema and semantics for the claim.
 IXO uses JSON-LD contexts to provide semantic meaning.

+The relevant data models are:
+- [**Fuel Purchase Claims**](../../models/Fuel-Purchase-Claim-Schema.json): Claims recording the purchase of sustainable fuel, such as biomass pellets.
+- [**Carbon Emission Reductions Claims**](../../models/Certified-Emissions-Reduction.json): Claims quantifying the greenhouse gas emissions reduced by switching to clean cooking methods.
+- [**Verifiable Emission Reductions Claims**](../../models/Verified-Emissions-Reduction.json): Claims facilitated by the Causal AI Oracle using Fuel Purchase and Carbon Emission Reductions Claims as input.

 ### JSON Schema
 A JSON Schema is used to validate the structure of the claim object.
 For example: